RSGzen/Arcade/README.md

 # How To Play

-i) Download the whole folder
+- Download the whole folder
-ii) Open and run the "main.py" file iii) Enjoy!
+- Open and run the "main.py" file
+- Enjoy!

 # Navigate Through The Program